 When you're collecting sensitive data using online forms, it's critical to keep the data secure.
 Using SSL/HTTPS is one way to secure the data during transmission on the internet, but it doesn't secure your data when being stored in the database.

 This is where encrypted fields come in handy.
-You can now enable data encryption on any Single Line Text or Paragraph Text fields on your form.
+You can now enable data encryption on your form for the following field types: Single Line Text, Paragraph Text, Name, Phone, Email, Address.

 When you enable data encryption, MachForm will generate a Public Key and Private Key pair.
 The Public Key is saved and will be used to encrypt the data of your field, while the Private Key is delivered to you and is not saved on the server.
 You're the only person who knows the Private Key.